Free Heavy Equipment Appraisal quote from a

 How Much Does an Equipment Appraisal Cost?

-Let me just start off by saying I WISH I could give you a 1 line answer immediately when you land on our site:
+As a fellow small business owner, let me just start off by saying I WISH I could give you a 1 line answer immediately when you land on our site:

-Your appraisal will cost $XYZ dollars.
+Your appraisal will be $XYZ dollars.

 Because it would be so much easier to give you a simple answer and move on.